How to Block USB Device Access with Exceptions using Microsoft Intune

 End User Experience After Applying Exception

-To exclude a device from USB block list, the user device need to be added in AAD group which we have create in beginning.
+To exclude a device from the USB block list, the user device needs to be added to the AAD group that we created in the beginning.

 Go to Endpoint Manager | Groups and select USB Device Restriction – Exceptions Group and select Members.

-Click on Add members to add the device in Azure AD Group.
+Click on Add Members to add the device to Azure AD Group.

 Endpoint Manager | Group | Membership

-Once policy refreshed on client, the user can access USB device.
-We have added the same device in exception where USB was blocked.
+Once the policy is refreshed on the client, the user can access the USB device.
+We have added the same device in the exception where USB was blocked.

 Manage exceptions through Azure AD Group

 Here is a simple plan which you can use to delegate the group membership.
-A global AAD group will be used for policy exclusion and a child group for each site ( This can be departments, business units etc. based on your requirements) will be added in global group membership.
-The child group owner will be from local site who can validate user exception request and add the user in their site specific exceptions group.
+A global AAD group will be used for policy exclusion and a child group for each site ( This can be departments, business units, etc. based on your requirements) will be added to global group membership.
+The child group owner will be from the local site who can validate user exception requests and add the user to their site-specific exceptions group.

 Endpoint Security | USB Exception Management Plan